franzbu/EnhancedSpaces.spoon/README.md

 ### Change Size, Color, and Opacity of Grid Indicators

-In case you would like to change the size, color and/or opacity of the grid indicators, add the following line to your 'init.lua'.
-The values, in this order, stand for: width, red, green, blue, opacity.
+In case you would like to change the size, color and/or opacity of the grid indicators, add the following line to your 'init.lua' and alter then according to your liking.
+The values, in the same order, stand for: width, red, green, blue, opacity.
 Apart from the width, values between 0 and 1 are possible:

 ```lua
   ...